equalitie/EchoChamber/README.md

 EchoChamber is test harness and set of integration tests for the np1sec library.

+# Installation

+Clone this git repository to your machine.
+Rename `config.yml.example` to `config.yml` and edit the file according to your needs.
+To run EchoChamber, you need to install dependencies first, by launching:

+      pip install -r requirements.txt

 # Running

-EchoChamber uses the `pytest`` framework for collecting and running EchoChamber tests.
+EchoChamber uses the `pytest` framework for collecting and running EchoChamber tests.
 The EchoChamber specific pytest options are listed in the pytest help message.

       --show-cli-output     show output from all subprocesses (v. noisy)